timohe/aoe3-elo-overlay/README.md

 * This application will only work with the mod installed.
 Multiplayer is still possible.

 ## Installation
+* Click on "Releases" on the right to get to the download of the current version
 * Use the .msi to install it or use the .exe to run it without installation

 ## Limitations